the-new-bash/regime_js/README.md

 ## Get Products API Functions

-### getAllProducts()
+### getProductsArray()

-`getAllProducts(bank, xv, [xvmin] [effective], [updated-since], [brand], [product-category], [page"], [page-size]) => Promise`
+`getProductsArray(bank, xv, [xvmin] [effective], [updated-since], [brand], [product-category], [page"], [page-size]) => Promise`

-The getAllProducts() function calls the requested bank's endpoint with the requested filters, and automatically paginates to return the entire products array.
+The getProductsArray() function calls the requested bank's endpoint with the requested filters, and automatically paginates to return the entire products array.
 This function cannot be combined with user pagination.
 All Optional Paramaters must be passed in as a key value pair object with the name and the value.
 Please see [parameters](#Supported-Parameters) section for details of optional supported input.

 **_Examples_**